alex-morrisonn/motivation/privacy-policy.md

 ## Children's Privacy

-Moti is not intended for children under 13.
+Motii is not intended for children under 13.
 We do not knowingly collect personal data from anyone under 13.
 If you believe your child has provided us with personal information, please contact us so we can delete it.

 ## Changes to This Privacy Policy